cehbrecht/ogc-talk-rook-4cds/slides.md

 ---
 ## Climate data is big
 * A single dataset may have several Gigabytes
-* But you just want a month for a specific area
+* But you just want: Temperature, 1990, Africa
 ---
 ## Rook - WPS
 * An OGC Web Processing Service